 Pet AnimalsCat Breeds

-The Sphynx cat, also known as the Canadian Sphynx, is a breed of cat known for its lack of fur.
-Hair loss in cats (HairLess Cat) is a naturally occurring genetic mutation, and the Sphynx was developed through selective breeding of these animals, which began in the 1960s.
+The Sphynx cat (Hairless Cat), also known as the Canadian Sphynx, is a breed of cat known for its lack of fur.
+Hair loss in cats (hairless cats) is a naturally occurring genetic mutation, and the Sphynx was developed through selective breeding of these animals, which began in the 1960s.

-According to breed standards, the skin should have the texture of chamois leather, as it has fine hairs, or the cat may be completely hairless.
-Whiskers may be present, either whole or broken, or may be absent altogether.
+According to breed standards, the skin should have the texture of chamois leather, as it has fine hair, or the cat may be completely hairless.
+Whiskers may be present, either whole or broken, or completely absent.

 Cats have narrow, long heads and webbed feet.
-Their skin is the color their fur will be, and all the normal cat markings can be found on the skin of a Sphynx cat.
+The color of their skin will be their fur, and all the common markings of a cat can be found on the skin of a Sphynx cat.

-Because they have no fur, Sphynx cats lose body heat more easily than coated cats, making them both warm to the touch and prone to seeking hot spots.
+Because they have no fur, Sphynx cats lose body heat more easily than coated cats, making them hot to the touch and prone to finding hot spots.

 Sphinx Cat At a glance